 Chris has a bachelor’s degree in political communication and economic development from Oglethorpe University and a master’s in social work from the University of Chicago.

 Kevin Irvine works at Rush University Medical Center as its Senior Talent Acquisition Consultant, Individuals with Disabilities, and is Co-Chair of the Rush ADA Task Force.
 Since 2012, Kevin has served on the Board of Directors for the Chicago Transit Authority.
 Kevin is also a Leadership Greater Chicago Fellow (2006) and a graduate of Purchase College, State University of New York.

-Laura Isaacs has 20+ years of experience as an Executive Assistant and is an Executive Assistant in the Professional Standards Group at Grant Thornton LLP.
-In addition to her prior roles as an Executive Assistant, Laura served as the National Coordinator for the Diverse Abilities & Allies BRG, Laura is also a lived experience volunteer with NAMIChicago and has mentored high school students from underserved areas.
+Laura Isaacs has 20+ years of experience as an Executive Assistant and is a Sr. Executive Assistant on the Corporate Responsibility team at JPMorgan Chase.
+In addition to her prior roles as an Executive Assistant, Laura served as the National Coordinator for the Diverse Abilities & Allies BRG, works as a lived experience volunteer with NAMIChicago and has mentored high school students from underserved areas.
 Laura speaks regularly on the topics of non-apparent disabilities, mental health and the intersection of disability and being a member of an underrepresented group.

 Paulette Jagers is responsible for BMO’s enterprise careers and leadership strategy, leadership planning and development programs, enterprise learning facilitation, and supporting workplace transformation.
 Paulette is an Executive Committee member of Disability Lead and serves on the Chicago Business Leadership Network Board of Directors.
 Paulette is a graduate of Northwestern University and has completed the Advanced Human Resource Executive Program from the University of Michigan Business School.